-- Throughout Georgia's history, its capital has moved four times.
-The cities of Savannah, Augusta, Louisville, Milledgeville and Atlanta have all at one point served as the seat of state government.
+- Throughout Georgia's history, its capital has moved 4 times.
+The cities of Savannah, Augusta, Louisville, Milledgeville, and Atlanta have all at one point served as the seat of state government.

-- Georgia was the site of the first full college for women in the country, the Georgia Female College (now renamed Wesleyan College), chartered in 1836 and opened three years later in Macon.
+- Georgia was the site of the first full college for women in the country, the Georgia Female College (now renamed Wesleyan College), chartered in 1836 and opened 3 years later in Macon.

-- Georgia produces poultry, eggs, cotton, peanuts, peaches and Vidalia onions, the last three of which all hold places as state symbols.
+- Georgia produces poultry, eggs, cotton, peanuts, peaches, and Vidalia onions, the last 3 of which are all state symbols.

 Who is the current governor?